aiven/devportal/docs/products/opensearch/howto/opensearch-search-and-python.rst

 What's next?
 ''''''''''''

 Want to try out OpenSearch with other clients?
-You can learn how to write search queries with NodeJS client, see :doc:`our tutorial how to connect OpenSearch with NodeJS client <connect-with-nodejs>`.
+You can learn how to write search queries with NodeJS client, see :doc:`our tutorial <opensearch-and-nodejs>`.

 Resources
 '''''''''